openownership/bods-dev-handbook/translations.md

 which can be completed to add the person to the project

+### Instructions for translators

+Translators should be given access to the project on Transifex and also a link to the latest version of the data standard website for context.

+Translators do not have to translate every word in the Transifex project.
+Any text wrapped in \`s (eg. \`address\`, \`JSON document <https://tools.ietf.org/html/rfc8259>\`) should not be translated.
+Special attention to this should be paid in the schema, schema-reference and concepts resources where they are used most.
+In the svg resource the names of objects and codes from a codelist are not to be  translated.
+As a guide a link to a translated version of the Key Concepts page should be provided (eg. http://standard.openownership.org/es/latest/schema/concepts.html).

 #### The translation and review process

 NOTE: This section describes a process that is different to how we have worked to date.
 As such it should be seen as a suggestion that is open to discussion.